alchemyplatform/alchemy-sdk-js/README.md

 Alchemy SDK helps developers use Alchemy's APIs and endpoints more efficiently.
 This is a lightweight, modular SDK that encapsulates common usage patterns and abstracts away the complexities of both our HTTP and JSON-RPC endpoints.

 Note that the SDK is still in private beta and is not published in NPM.
-Alchemy reserves the right to make breaking API changes in subsequent releases.
+Alchemy reserves the right to (and almost certainly will) make breaking
+API changes in subsequent releases (don't write production code around it just yet).

 ## Getting started